 Technical training is necessary and must be conducted before a technician can perform any tasks.
 The challenge is that much of what is learned in a classroom or lab setting is lost between the training end and the beginning of their first assignment.
 Not to mention the amount of complexity that often is only understood by those with the most experience with the equipment.
 Connected Worker empowers technicians to perform tasks with the guidance of a remote mentor.
 Much like that in the troubleshooting example above, a remote mentor can be leveraged to deliver hands-on training and real-time operational impact simultaneously.
 This can reduce human error, increase technician skills, and save on unnecessary travel and overhead costs.

 Example #3: Driving a Crane

-The opportunities for streamlining operations, eliminating unnecessary cost, and mitigating risk are endless.
+The opportunities for streamlining operations, eliminating unnecessary costs, and mitigating risks are endless.
 Connected Worker offers customized applications depending on the user requirements.
 CBT engages clients by conducting a design-thinking engagement to assess the current digital usage and road map.
-Critical user journeys (CUJs) are captured and acceptance criteria is defined to identify what features and requirements are needed.
-Key data points are determined to allow for base-lining performance and capturing performance metrics overtime, paving the way for future trends analysis and reporting.
-The tools, the data they produce and the operational impact generate a return-on-investment that is measurable and allows our clients to reallocate resources, reinvest capital, or simply capture savings.
+Critical user journeys (CUJs) are captured and acceptance criteria are defined to identify what features and requirements are needed.
+Key data points are determined to allow for base-lining performance and capturing performance metrics over time, paving the way for future trends analysis and reporting.
+The tools, the data they produce, and the operational impact generate a return-on-investment that is measurable and allows our clients to reallocate resources, reinvest capital, or simply capture savings.